 Crias and the maternal-bond rule

 Wait at least 30 days post-birth before shearing a cria.
 Maternal scent recognition is established in the first weeks; a freshly-shorn cria can smell wrong to its dam, which has caused rejection on some farms.
 Do not shear the tail - that is the scent anchor the dam imprints on.
-Only shear during warm months, never before nighttime lows are stable above 15°C.
+Only shear during warm months, and provide a coat and overnight housing if a cold snap follows.

 Yearlings (tuis)